n8willis/opentype-shaping-documents/opentype-shaping-hebrew.md

 OpenType GSUB anf GPOS tables.

-The Alphabetic Presentation Forms block also includes a set of eight "wide" variants of standard Hebrew characters and a variant form of "Ayin", for backwards compatibility with retired file-encoding standards.
+The Alphabetic Presentation Forms block also includes a set of eight "wide" variants of standard Hebrew characters (`U+FB21` through `U+FB28`) and a variant form of "Ayin" (`U+FB20`), for backwards compatibility with retired file-encoding standards.
 New usage of these codepoints is not recommended and they are unlikely to occur in contemporary documents.

-Unless a software application is required to support specific stores of documents that are known to have used these older encodings, the shaping engine should not be expected to handle any text runs incorporating these backwards-compatibility codepoints.
+Consequently, unless a software application is required to support specific stores of documents that are known to have used these older encodings, the shaping engine should not be expected to handle any text runs incorporating these backwards-compatibility variant codepoints.

 Separate character tables are provided for the Hebrew block, the Hebrew letters included in the Alphabetic Presentation Forms block,